DSkrzypiec/blogImpl/content/post/year2024/index.md

 From the moment I assembled the new bike until the end of 2024, I managed to maintain regular cycling, even during the rainy autumn and colder winter periods.
-From March to the end of the year, I cycled nearly 3,750 km, making the bike my primary mode of transportation and a key part of my training and recreation.
+From March to the end of the year, I cycled nearly 3,750 km (2,330 miles), making the bike my primary mode of transportation and a key part of my training and recreation.
 I hope that in the coming year, this part of my life will remain at least at the same level.

 ## I left Point72